liminoid/liminoid-js/README.md

 ## Usage

-For a more comprehensive guide to using the package see the [documentation](https://liminoid.io/guides/javascript/).
+For a more comprehensive guide to using the package see the [documentation](https://liminoid.io/guides/javascript/) or browse the [examples](examples).

 ```js
 // easiest to use ES6 imports from UNPKG CDN